lindseygreenhill/Gov1347/shocks.md

 ### Death Rate

-Death rate is another way to look at how damaging Covid-19 is to a certain state.
+Death rate is another way to look at how damaging Covid-19 is in a certain state.
 Perhaps it is the case that voters will respond more to death than just illness and that relationship will be reflected in the polls.
 The graphic below shows the change in death rate over time in battleground states as well as the relationship between poll support for Trump and death rate.

 ![img](Gov1347-master/figures/death_rt_arranged.png)

+#### Discussion

+> - There does not seem to be a consistent linear relationship between death rate and poll support for Trump
+> - As with looking at cases per capita, some states show a negative correlation and other states show a positive correlation
+> - This inconsistency makes it difficult to predict how Covid-19 will affect the election across states or even within states